otmhi/fopo/README.md

 ### Running Experiments

 Once the setup folder is created, we can run an experiment to test a method in {exact, uniform, mixture} for the specific setup.
-Given the <folder path>, we can for example test exact reinforce by running the following script:
+Given the "folder path", we can for example test exact reinforce by running the following script:

     python launch_experiment.py --exp_folder <folder path> --method exact

-All the results of the experiment are then stored in the same <folder path>.
+All the results of the experiment are then stored in the same "folder path".